google_counter

 If you need detailed information on methods and costs of treating earlier-stages ovarian cancer, you'll find it here.

 Ovarian cancer is one of the most common gynecologic cancers, it ranks second in incidence among all types of cancer.
 It is most often diagnosed in women over 45 years old.
-When undergoing treatment in Europe, doctors use the very latest treatment methods for stage 4 cancer, which allow them to increase the life expectancy of patients and give a good prognosis.
+Screening and increased awareness are crucial in detecting ovarian cancer early before it reaches stage 4, a terminal phase often accompanied by severe pain and limited treatment options.
+When undergoing treatment in Europe, doctors use the very latest treatment methods for stage 4 cancer, which allows them to increase the life expectancy of patients and give a good prognosis.

 Classical treatment methods and their disadvantages

-Stage 4 ovarian cancer is characterized by metastases in distant organs and in the liver parenchyma, as well as by malignant cells in the pleural fluid and the invasion of the primary tumor into the rectum.
+Stage 4 ovarian cancer (sometimes incorrectly referred to as grade 4 cancer) is characterized by metastases in distant organs (stomach, liver parenchyma, lymph nodes) as well as by malignant cells in the pleural fluid and the invasion of the primary tumor into the rectum.

 • Standard radiation therapy involves total body irradiation, and therefore, patients experience severe side effects;